VerisimilitudeX/DNAnalyzer/README.md

   </code>
 </p>

-#### Copyright © 2022 DNAnalyzer.
+#### Copyright © 2022 Piyush Acharya and DNAnalyzer.
 This is an open source project.
 Some rights reserved.